Marcel Joseph

-Marcel Joseph (born 30 March 1997) is a Bahamian footballer who plays as a forward for Romanian side Club Atletic Oradea.
-He also serves as captain of the Bahamas national football team.
+Marcel Joseph (born 30 March 1997) is a Bahamian footballer who plays for the Bahamas national football team, whom he also captains.

 Club career

 For the 2019 USL League Two season, Joseph signed for Florida Elite Soccer Academy.
 Over the course of the season, he made eight appearances, scoring two goals.
 Following the COVID-19 pandemic which saw the 2020 USL League Two season cancelled Joseph signed for Side 92 FC of the United Premier Soccer League, joining fellow-Bahamians Valin Bodie and coach Corie Frazer.
 Joseph had scored five goals eight games into the season.
 For the 2021 Fall UPSL season, Joseph joined SCU Heat, based in Columbia, South Carolina.

+In 2026, Joseph joined Ontario Premier League team FC London.

 International career

 Joseph made his senior international debut for the Bahamas on 18 November 2018, playing all ninety minutes in a 1–1 home draw with Anguilla.

 International goals

 Scores and results list the Bahamas' goal tally first.